 We understand that Marathon Acquisition Corp. ("Parent") has proposed to enter into an Agreement and Plan of Merger (the "Merger Agreement"), with GSL Holdings, Inc., a Marshall Islands corporation and a wholly owned subsidiary of Parent ("MergerSub"), CMA CGM S.A., a société anonyme organized under the laws of France (the "Stockholder"), and Global Ship Lease, Inc., a Marshall Islands corporation and a wholly owned subsidiary of Stockholder (the "Company").
-Pursuant to the Merger Agreement, (i) Parent will merge (the "First Merger") with and into Merger Sub (after the First Merger, the "Surviving Corporation") and each share of common stock of Parent ("Parent Common Stock") will be converted into one share of Class A Common Stock of the Surviving Corporation, other than a certain proportion of Parent Common Stock held by the Founders (as defined below), which will be converted into an aggregate of 4,375,000 shares of Class A Common Stock of the Surviving Corporation, and 5,000,000 shares of Class B Common Stock of the Surviving Corporation on a pro rata basis based on the shareholdings of Parent Common Stock held by each of the Founders as of the final date of the Merger Agreement, and (ii) the Company will merge (the "Second Merger" and, together with the First Merger, the "Mergers") with and into the Surviving Corporation and the Stockholder will receive \$66,570,135 in cash, 7,844,600 shares of the Class A Common Stock of the Surviving Corporation, 5,000,000 shares of the Class B Common Stock of the Surviving Corporation (collectively, the "Merger Consideration").
+Pursuant to the Merger Agreement, (i) Parent will merge (the "First Merger") with and into Merger Sub (after the First Merger, the "Surviving Corporation") and each share of common stock of Parent ("Parent Common Stock") will be converted into one share of Class A Common Stock of the Surviving Corporation, other than a certain proportion of Parent Common Stock held by the Founders (as defined below), which will be converted into an aggregate of 4,375,000 shares of Class A Common Stock of the Surviving Corporation, and 5,000,000 shares of Class B Common Stock of the Surviving Corporation on a pro rata basis based on the shareholdings of Parent Common Stock held by each of the Founders as of the final date of the Merger Agreement, and (ii) the Company will merge (the "Second Merger" and, together with the First Merger, the "Mergers") with and into the Surviving Corporation and the Stockholder will receive \$66,570,135 in cash, 7,844,600 shares of the Class A Common Stock of the Surviving Corporation, 5,000,000 shares of the Class B Common Stock of the Surviving Corporation and 12,375,000 shares of the Class C Common Stock of the Surviving Corporation (collectively, the "Merger Consideration").
 For the purposes of this letter, "Founders" means Marathon Founders, LLC and each of the outside directors of Parent.